 - a.
-MINIMUM LEVEL Abatement certification is the minimum level of abatement verification and is required for all violations once they become Review Board final orders.
-An exception exists where the CSHO observed abatement during the onsite portion of the inspection and the violation is listed on the citation as "Corrected During Inspection (CDI)" or "Quick-Fix."
+MINIMUM LEVEL Abatement certification is the minimum level of abatement verification and is required for all violations once they become final orders.
+An exception exists where the CSHO either observed abatement during the onsite portion of the inspection or received adequate abatement documentation from the employer and the violation is listed on the citation as "Corrected During Inspection (CDI)" or "Quick-Fix".
 See CSHO Observed Abatement. - b.
-CERTIFICATION REQUIREMENTS The employer's written certification that abatement is complete must include the following information for each cited violation: - 1.
-The date and method of abatement and a statement that affected employees and their representatives have been informed of the abatement; - 2.
+CERTIFICATION REQUIREMENTS The employer's written certification that abatement is complete must include the following information for each cited violation:

+- 1. The date and method of abatement and a statement that affected employees and their representatives have been informed of the abatement; - 2.
 The employer's name and address; - 3.
 The inspection number to which the submission relates; - 4.
 The citation and item numbers to which the submission relates; - 5.
 A statement that the information submitted is accurate; and - 6.
 The signature of the employer or the employer's authorized representative.